epfl-ada/ada-2023-project-capi/README.md

 ### 3. Putting everything together: Logistic Regression

 To reach a conclusion for our datastory, we build a logistic regression model.
-This allows us to synthesise the above analysis output a probability to predict if a game will be finished or abandoned.
-This allows us to control for all factors and measure the relative strength of the effects (after standardisation).
+This allows us to synthesise the above analysis by outputting a probability predicting if a game will be finished or abandoned.
+It also enables us to control for all factors and measure the relative strength of the effects (after standardisation).
 From the output, we can discuss statistically significant predictors and derive implications.

 ### 4. Expanding upon the model: Machine Learning

 We expand upon the logistic regression model by training a Random Forest model which considers non-linearities and interaction effects.
-This model allows us to reach a level of predictive performance with an F1-score of 0.6525 and an accuracy 0f 0.65 (on the data subset containing paths after 2011).
+This model allows us to reach a level of predictive performance with an F1-score of 0.6525 and an accuracy of 0.65 (on the data subset containing paths after 2011).
 More importantly, it allows us to use Shapley values (Shapley, 1953; see e.g., [Molnar, 2019](https://christophm.github.io/interpretable-ml-book/shapley.html) for a good introduction) to better understand the real contributions of different factors to the probability of completion of a game according to the model.

 ## Proposed timeline and internal milestones
 Our timeline and planned milestone are split across the two work streams on *Analysis* and *Data Story*: